Igalia/explainers/dictionary-api/README.md

 ## <a name="security"></a> Security and Privacy Considerations
 The custom dictionary data won't be loaded cross-origin.
 To implement this feature, user agents must use the potentially [CORS-enabled fetch method](https://fetch.spec.whatwg.org/#http-cors-protocol).
+Also, the data related to the custom dictionary is managed by non-persistent browser sessions.

 ## <a name="future"></a> Future Work
 ### Persistently store data